fragrussu/MRItools/README.md

 * [SciPy](http://www.scipy.org)

-# Installation (Linux and MacOS)
-Gettins MRItools is extremely easy.
+# Download
+Getting MRItools is extremely easy: simply cloning this repository is all you need to do - the tools would be ready for you to run.

+If you use Linux or MacOS:

 1. Open a terminal;
 2. Navigate to your destination folder;